Are you looking to get to know your toddler more?

 6. If You Were A Teacher, What Would You Teach?

 Toddlers are highly likely to be unaware of academic subjects, so it is improbable to get answers such as geography or physics.
-However, and far more excitingly, you may end up learning that in your child’s world, there is such a career as a teacher of poop.
+However, and far more excitingly, you may end up learning that there is such a career as a teacher of poop in your child’s world.
 Who knew?

-This is also a great opportunity to perhaps hear the surprising answers that intrigue your toddler, such as a teacher of building things or a teacher of running or football.
+This is also a great opportunity to hear perhaps the surprising answers that intrigue your toddlers, such as a teacher of building things or a teacher of running or football.
 It’s a great way to ask and support those things your little one has an interest in.

 7. If You Opened Your Own Shop, What Would You Sell?

 Playing shops is a very popular game with toddlers and children alike.
 From selling fruit and vegetables to clothes or toys, kids love to role-play.
 But what exciting answer could they give you if you asked what they would sell in their own shop?

-Conversations that encourage talking in general, be it about great things, or problems, are fantastic for allowing creative words to form, and for children to be given the time to explain themselves to you.
+Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and give children the time to explain themselves to you.
 It may take a while for them to get everything out that they want to, but that time you are silent to them means you are listening.

 8. What Is Something You Are Really Good At?

-Don’t assume this will be a one answer question!
-Your child is going to think long and hard about what they love and what they are good at doing.
+Don’t assume this will be a one-answer question!
+Your child will think long and hard about what they love and what they are good at doing.
 It will prove to be even more insightful if your child is naturally shy and doesn’t often give his or herself a pat on the back.

-Great practice for allowing your little one to consider their strong points.
-It gives you an indication as to how confident they are when it comes to a bit of self-love talk or how they perceive themselves.
+Great practice for allowing your little ones to consider their strong points.
+It gives you an indication of how confident they are when it comes to a bit of self-love talk or how they perceive themselves.
 Asking your toddler what they are good at is incredibly open-ended and is great for recognizing strengths, no matter how big or small they may be.